jorgemb/udacity-deeprl-banana-agent/Report.md

 $$ Q(S_t, A_t, \theta) \gets Q(S_t, A_t, \theta) + \alpha \lbrack R_{t+1} + \gamma \, \mathrm{max}_a Q(S_{t+1}, a, \theta) - Q(S_t, A_t, \theta) \rbrack $$

-By this, the agent tries to approximate de action-value of a given state based on the action-value of the "best" next state.
+The agent tries to approximate de action-value of a given state based on the action-value of the "best" next state.
 This "best" is given by the action that provides the highest action-value.

-With Deep Q-Learning (DQN), the neural network is the one that approximates this value.
-Nonetheless, from the insight given in the first paper mentioned, the use of two neural networks is proposed (both with the same architecture): target and local.
+With Deep Q-Learning (DQN), a neural network is used to approximate this value.
+Nonetheless, from the insight given in the first paper mentioned, the use of two neural networks is proposed (both with the same architecture): **target** and **local**.
 The intuition for this is that value that is bootstraped, from $ Q(S_{t+1}, a) $, becomes a moving target if at the same time the network is being updated.
-This is because, each time that a neural network is updated the action-value inference is updated for several states, making learning unstable.
-By separating the neural network that is being updated from the one that makes the inference it is possible to facilitate the convergence of the training.
+Each time that a neural network is updated the action-value inference is updated for several states, making learning unstable.
+By separating the neural network that is being updated from the one that makes the inference it is possible to help to training convergence.

 $$ Q(S_t, A_t, \theta) \gets Q(S_t, A_t, \theta) + \alpha \lbrack R_{t+1} + \gamma \, \mathrm{max}_a Q(S_{t+1}, a, \theta^-) - Q(S_t, A_t, \theta) \rbrack $$